Cool News

-SE Regional Climate Leadership Summit, in partnership with ArtSail.
-Collaboration seen here with Choreographer Dale Andree of NWD Projects, Miami Beach Convention Center, 2023
+SE Regional Climate Leadership Summit, Miami Beach Convention Center in partnership with ArtSail.
+Award-winning collaboration with ARTSail BFI and AIRIE, seen here with Choreographer Dale Andree of NWD Projects, 2023.

 Ping Pong, Alfred I DuPont Building, December 2-6, 2022